dirkjasmit/EegWorkflow/README.md

    - add eeglab_2020_0 to the path (The EegWorkflow will popup a window if it can't be located)
    - running EegAutoflow.m or open EegAutoflow.fig

 FOR SAVING FILES: Edit the '.projectStrings.ini' file in the current directory and add your own project names.
-This allows you to specfiy the output file names.
+This allows you to specfiy the output file prefix.
 Do not touch the first line!
 This is the header.

 REQUIRED